Evil, Sin, and Christian Theism

 1. Introduction; 2.
 Rebutting the argument from evil; 3.
 Christian theism and the origin of evil and sin; 4.
 Evolutionary Evils; 5.
 Adamic Fall theodicy; 6.
 Original sin; 7.
 Problem of divine hiddenness; 8.
 Problem of horrendous evil and apparently pointless evil; 9.
 Why fight evil; References; Index.

-Andrew Ter Ern Loke is the Associate Professor at Hong Kong Baptist University.
+Andrew Ter Ern Loke is an Associate Professor at Hong Kong Baptist University.